Innovatube/development-rules/languages/php.md

 ## Framework and Code Template

-Our standard framework is [Laravel](https://laravel.com/). and we should use [Boilerplate](https://github.com/takaaki-mizuno/laravel-boilerplate) as a template for every project.
+Our standard framework is [Laravel](https://laravel.com/). and we should use [Laravel Rocket Boilerplate](https://github.com/laravel-rocket/documents/tree/master/en) as a template for every project.